Terahertz spin-orbit torque as a drive of spin dynamics in the insulating antiferromagnet Cr$_{2}$O$_{3}$: Results and Discussion

-In Ref.~\cite{bilyk2025control}, it was experimentally demonstrated that a single-cycle THz pump pulse polarized in the plane of the antiferromagnetic vector $\mathbf{l}$ induces spin dynamics of comparable amplitudes, regardless of whether the driving force is the THz electric field ($\mathbf{E}^{\mathrm{THz}} \perp \mathbf{l}$) or the THz magnetic field ($\mathbf{E}^{\mathrm{THz}} \parallel \mathbf{l}$).
-We performed simulations of this experiment with the THz pump pulse from Fig.~\ref{fig:displacement_current} polarized in the $xz$ plane, solving Eqs.~\eqref{eq:mx_SODE} and~\eqref{eq:ly_SODE} with the value $\omega_{\mathrm{Ex}} \, \Tilde{\lambda}_{\mathrm{SOT}} + \Tilde{\lambda}_{\mathrm{ME}3} \simeq -1$ which provides equality of amplitudes in both geometries.
-Figures~\ref{fig:spin_dynamics}(a) and~\ref{fig:spin_dynamics}(b) show the transients of $m_{x}$ and $l_{y}$ for $\mathbf{E}^{\mathrm{THz}} \parallel x$ in the single antiferromagnetic domain with $\mathbf{l} \parallel z$.
-The oscillations of $m_{x}$ and $l_{y}$ have the frequency of 0.165\,THz, corresponding to the antiferromagnetic resonance~\cite{foner1963high}, as confirmed by the Fourier spectra in Fig.~\ref{fig:spin_dynamics}(c).
-Notably, the oscillation amplitude depends non-trivially on the polarization angle of $\mathbf{E}^{\mathrm{THz}}$, as shown in Fig.~\ref{fig:spin_dynamics}(d).
-This behavior arises from the interference between electric and magnetic field-induced torques, consistent with the experimental findings of Ref.~\cite{bilyk2025control}.
-Interestingly, in an antiferromagnetic domain with the opposite orientation of $\mathbf{l}$, this angular dependence undergoes a 90$^{\circ}$ rotation [Fig.~\ref{fig:spin_dynamics}(d)].
+As experimentally demonstrated in Ref.~\cite{bilyk2025control}, a single-cycle THz pump pulse polarized in the plane of the antiferromagnetic vector $\mathbf{l}$ in \CrO{} induces spin dynamics of comparable amplitude, irrespective of whether the driving force is the THz electric field ($\mathbf{E}^{\mathrm{THz}} \perp \mathbf{l}$) or the THz magnetic field ($\mathbf{H}^{\mathrm{THz}} \perp \mathbf{l}$).
+Taking into account that for the electromagnetic plane wave the electric and magnetic fields are equal $|\mathbf{E}^{\mathrm{THz}}| = |\mathbf{H}^{\mathrm{THz}}|$ in Gaussian units, the comparable efficiency in both orthogonal geometries implies that the total electric field torque (magnetoelectric and SOT) is close in absolute value to the Zeeman torque, i.e., the expression $\omega_{\mathrm{Ex}} \, \Tilde{\lambda}_{\mathrm{SOT}} + \Tilde{\lambda}_{\mathrm{ME}3} \simeq -\gamma$ is fair.
+Next, we performed simulations of this experiment with the THz pump pulse from Fig.~\ref{fig:displacement_current} polarized in the $xz$ plane, solving Eqs.~\eqref{eq:mx_SODE} and~\eqref{eq:ly_SODE} with the aforementioned torque parameters.
+The resulting dynamics of $m_{x}$ and $l_{y}$ for the case $\mathbf{E}^{\mathrm{THz}} \parallel x$ in the single antiferromagnetic domain with $\mathbf{l} \parallel z$ are presented in Figs.~\ref{fig:spin_dynamics}(a) and~\ref{fig:spin_dynamics}(b).
+The observed oscillations occur at a frequency of 0.165\,THz, which corresponds to the antiferromagnetic resonance~\cite{foner1963high}, as confirmed by the Fourier spectra in Fig.~\ref{fig:spin_dynamics}(c).
+Notably, the oscillation amplitude exhibits a non-trivial dependence on the polarization angle of $\mathbf{E}^{\mathrm{THz}}$, as shown in Fig.~\ref{fig:spin_dynamics}(d).
+This behavior stems from the interference between the electric field-induced torques and the magnetic Zeeman torque, consistent with the experimental findings of Ref.~\cite{bilyk2025control}.
+Interestingly, this angular dependence undergoes a 90$^{\circ}$ rotation in an antiferromagnetic domain with the opposite orientation of $\mathbf{l}$ [Fig.~\ref{fig:spin_dynamics}(d)].